Adding emollients to the bath unlikely to help children with eczema

 Molluscum contagiosum is best left to clear by itself

-The viral skin infection, molluscum contagiosum, is best left alone to heal by itself rather than being treated with medication, destructive treatments or creams.
+Molluscum contagiosum, the viral skin infection, is best left alone to heal by itself rather than being treated with medication, destructive treatments or creams.
 When comparing imiquimod (a skin cream that activates the immune system) with nothing, about 40% of people were clinically clear by 6 months in either group.
 Treatment increased the chance of severe adverse events such as irritation and scarring fourfold.

 The majority of other treatment comparisons were from studies judged by the auth...